anderson-aristotle/ruby-enurmerable-comparable/README.md

 We'll explore an important Ruby mechanism for adding behavior to a class: mixins.

+Comparable is a mixin that the Enumerable mixin relies on for several method's implementations.

 ## The Comparable Module

 ### Lab - comparing cards